-At 12panelnow.com we offer bulk testing supplies at low, wholesale prices.
+We offer bulk testing supplies at low, wholesale prices.
 Our tests are reliable and accurate, equipped with measures that indicate samples are being tampered with or falsified, helping you to prevent falsified test samples.
-Our 12 Panel cups have a body temperature strip located right on the side of them that can help you to determine if the sample you have just collected is an authentic sample.
+Our 12-panel cups have a body temperature strip located right on the side of them that can help you to determine if the sample you have just collected is an authentic sample.
 Our bulk testing cups are 99.9% accurate and come with a locking lid to prevent leakage and specimen contamination.
-All of our bulk testing supplies, the testing cups, and strips, come in safety sealed packaging where they are to remain until usage.
+All of our bulk testing supplies, the testing cups, and strips, come in safely sealed packaging where they are to remain until usage.
 This is to prevent any kind of contamination that may occur.
 12 Panel Now offers bulk testing strips for fentanyl, alcohol, and more.
 All of our supplies come at wholesale pricing.

 The antipsychotic drug Quetiapine has been found to cause false positive results in ketamine drug testing.
 However, further studies are needed to confirm this.

 You can buy test strips from any store that sells drug testing supplies.
 However, make sure they’re safe and accurate.
 They should also be CLIA-waived and FDA-approved.

 12 Panel Now offers ketamine drug test strips at the lowest prices.
 Only $0.79 per strip.

 How Long Does Ketamine Stay in Your System?

 Ketamine stays in the body for up to three months.
 Here’s a list of drug test detection times.

 Blood: 24 hours

 Hair: 90 days

 Is Ketamine an Opiate?